Shopify/slate-cli/README.md

 Running `slate deploy --manual` will instead create a new zip file of your theme (see [slate zip](#zip)) and open the admin themes page as defined by your environment where you can then manually install your theme from the zip file.

-Passing the `--active` option will overwrite the active theme assuming the theme ID is empty (or is not an integer) in `config.yml`.

 ##### options
 ```
--a, --active       overwrite active theme if theme_id is invalid
 -e, --environment  deploy to a comma-separated list of environments
 -m, --manual       disable auto-deployment of the theme files
 ```